-✓ Risk 07.30 Increasing population putting extra pressure on demand for affordable housing or specialised housing Increased pressure to deliver affordable housing, but in a climate when viability issues on sites regularly see the development industry reducing the percentage of affordable housing they are willing to deliver Wherever possible achieving the provision of affordable housing in sec 106 agreements as well as working with RSL to deliver sites.
-Continue to lobby Welsh Government for a multi-disciplinary scrutiny panel to assist in assessing viability.
-On-going monitoring through performance management with outcomes recorded on statutory returns to welsh Government.
-Homeless prevention work to secure alternative affordable accommodation options established and embedded within statutory services Procurement of temporary accommodation for homeless households in place to meet the changing demands and needs for the service On-going monitoring around provision and though budget management relating to costs and supply. ☑ Risk 07.31 Growing population of highly vulnerable children requiring housing solutions within the care system and once leaving the care system.
-Currently working in partnership with Children's Services to provide innovative solutions for children and young people with challenging behaviour who are currently accommodated out of county or in placements which are not achieving the required outcomes. ✓ Risk 07.32 Increasing shift away from owner occupation towards private renting A study for the Welsh Government into the fees charged by letting agents showed that Newport has a relatively high proportion, 36% of registered rental properties managed by agents, and was designated a high rent area and the total number of properties registered was 8,252.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy Increasing population putting extra pressure on demand for affordable housing or specialised housing In 2017/18 planning consent was obtained for 403 affordable homes, 264 of these are at Whiteheads.
+Developers continue to lobby for a reduction in affordable housing e.g. Llanwern Increased pressure to deliver affordable housing, but in a climate when viability issues on sites regularly see the Steelworks citing viability, reducing the authority's ability to meet its statutory duties. development industry reducing the percentage of affordable housing they are willing to deliver Continue to lobby Welsh Government and Cardiff City Region for mechanism to assist with addressing viability. 🗹 Risk 07.30 · · · · Homeless prevention work to secure alternative affordable accommodation options established and embedded within statutory services Procurement of temporary accommodation for homeless households in place to meet the changing demands and needs for the service D: 1 07 31 Growing population of highly vulnerable children requiring housing solutions within the care system and once leaving the care system.
+Working in partnership with Children Services to deliver innovative solutions for children and young people through different schemes (supported lodgings, private sector arrangements, partnerships with RSL's) Risk 07.31 Working with Social Services to look at developing appropriate bids for ICF funding to look at alternative housing solutions and opportunities to prepare for independence.

+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy Increasing shift away from owner occupation towards private renting Preparation of new action plan on empty homes to try to encourage owners to let properties rather than leave them empty ☑ Risk 07.32 A study for the Welsh Government into the fees charged by letting agents showed that Newport has a relatively high proportion, 36% of registered rental properties managed by agents, and was designated a high rent area and the total number of properties registered was 8,252.
 The study found that, although the work required and the costs incurred by the agents were similar in all areas, the fees charged to applicants varied considerably, according to the size of agency and the local housing market.
 Fees can make it difficult for low-income tenants to secure private rented housing, especially if they are obliged to move more frequently than owner-occupiers would when assured shorthold tenancies come to an end.
-The increased demand from within the general population has come at a time when due to recent legislative changes there will be an impact on this market.
-The Housing (Wales) Act 2014 introduced 'Rent Smart Wales', a compulsory registration and licensing scheme for private rented homes.
-From April 2017, there are changes to tax relief on mortgage interest for landlords which are likely to reduce the landlord's profit.
-In 2016/17, 100 households in Newport became homeless from their privately rented accommodation because they had been given notice by their landlord or served with an eviction order.
-Work needs to be undertaken with private landlords and letting agents to understand the increased demands for this type of accommodation and ways in which the authority can assist, and also reduce its own costs from a homelessness perspective. ✓ Risk 07.33 Increasing concerns about the standard and fitness within the existing housing stock Much of Newport's housing stock is pre-1920's and, in 2017, the council's Environmental Health team identified nearly 13,000 serious hazards in Newport homes, most of them privately rented.
-Provision of Welsh Government loans schemes to assist to bring properties in the private sector up to an appropriate standard, from both a fitness and energy efficiency perspective. ✓ Risk 07.34 An expanding population of older people along with increasing numbers of people choosing to remain living in their own homes will increase demand for mandatory home adaptation services On-going monitoring of demand and thorough budget management relating to costs and supply.
-Provision of funding for smaller scale, preventative (discretionary) adaptations to mitigate future demand for more costly, complex (mandatory) schemes.
+S Risk 07.33 Increasing concerns about the standard and fitness within the existing housing stock Much of Newport's housing stock is pre-1920's and, in Home improvement loans schemes being revised to include equity loans for the over 75's and the appointment of an accredited financial partner to administer owner-occupier loans Kisk 07.33 2017, the council's Environmental Health team identified nearly 13,000 serious hazards in Newport homes, most of them privately rented. 🗹 Risk 07.34 An expanding population of older people along with increasing numbers of people choosing to remain living in their own homes will increase demand for mandatory home adaptation services As before, ongoing monitoring of demand and budget management relating to costs and supply, with provision of smaller scale, preventative adaptations to mitigate future demand for more complex adaptation schemes.
 Increasing pressure on the adaptations capital budget.